softwarepub/hermes/docs/source/tutorials/001-prepare-your-project.md

 We use https://github.com/hermes-hmc/base-example throughout this tutorial.
 It should be easily adoptable to other repositories.

-Before you start, make sure you followed {doc}`000-install-hermes` and have your environment activated.

 ## Clone the repository

 This step is optional if you use a checked-out version of your own repository.